-Microgreens are simply regular vegetables and lentil seeds that are harvested before they reach maturity.
+Microgreens are the same as regular lentil plants that are harvested before they reach maturity.
 And growing lentil microgreens is no different.
-They are a nutrient-dense addition to smoothies, salads, and are commonly used in restaurants as a beautiful garnish.
+They are a nutrient-dense addition to dishes and are commonly used in restaurants as a garnish.

-Lentil microgreens also tend to be easier to digest, so if you have an issue when you eat regular lentils, this might be a great option for you to test out and see how it affects your digestion.
+Lentil microgreens also tend to be easier to digest, so if you have an issue when you eat regular lentils, this is a great option to try and see how it affects your digestion.

-Many people love microgreens for their higher nutritional content, as microgreens have much of the nutritional value of more mature plants, but condensed into a smaller package so you don’t have to eat as much to get those nutrients into your body.
+Many people love microgreens for their higher nutritional content, as microgreens have much of the nutritional value of more mature plants condensed into a smaller package so you don’t have to eat as much to get those nutrients into your body.

 There are many types of lentils, so the antioxidants and nutrients will vary depending on the variety you’re growing, but many lentils contain a good amount of:

 Lentils are a great microgreen to eat, so let’s get into how you can grow these yourself.

 Lentil Microgreens vs Lentil Sprouts

 These words are often confused, so let’s dive into this a little.

 If you soak lentils and let them sit, they will produce a shoot at which point they are considered lentil sprouts.